yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-amplify-central-1.md

     {{< alert title="Note" color="primary" >}}The public key can be either of type .der format or of type base64 encoded of the .der format.{{< /alert >}}

 2. Create a new Service Account user in AMPLIFY Central using the key pair from above.
 You may name this Service Account for instance AWS-EMEA-Agent.
-For additional information, see [Service account authentication and authorization](/docs/central/cli_getstarted/index.html).
+For additional information, see [Create a service account](/docs/central/cli_central/cli_install/#create-a-service-account).
 There is no need to download the Service Account JSON-File.

 ## Create an environment